 c.
 Flights transporting sick or injured persons requiring emergency medical assistance, and the flights for the purpose of providing emergency medical assistance to the sick or injured persons, as well as the flights transporting transplants, blood, and medication, including the flights being conducted to board patients, medication, transplants or blood at the place of aircraft's destination (STS/HOSP),

 d.
 Flights transporting heads of state (STS/HEAD) and flights transporting prime ministers and other state officials with an established preferential status (STS/STATE),

 e.
 Observation flights according to international agreements binding for the Republic of Croatia (Open Skies Treaty),

 f.
 Practice flights of the Croatian military aircraft for interception purposes.

 g.
 For this purpose, all airspace users conducting reservations of airspace structures shall submit to the Airspace Management Cell the contact details of the person responsible/head of activities who shall be available for the Airspace Management Cell via a means of communication (mobile or fixed line) for the whole duration of the activity.

-You can find the list of aerodrome operators here.
+The list of aerodrome operators can be found here.